The Sandman (wrestler): Surfer and Pimp (1992–1994)

 In April 1992 he arrived in Eastern Championship Wrestling (later renamed Extreme Championship Wrestling) as a crowd favorite.
+His gimmick was a surfer carrying a surf board and wore a black wet suit with blue and pink lines.
 He won his first ECW Championship from Don Muraco on November 16, 1992, but lost it back to Muraco on April 3, 1993.
 At the end of 1992, he changed his name from Mr. Sandman to The Sandman.
 For the rest of 1993, Sandman teamed on and off with J. T. Smith and was featured regularly.

 In 1994, Sandman changed his gimmick after ECW owner Tod Gordon suggested that he channel his own personality into his character, creating an edgier gimmick.
 In February 1994, he began a feud with his former tag team partner Tommy Cairo, after The Sandman was temporarily blinded following a match and inadvertently struck Peaches.
 When The Sandman regained his sight and saw Cairo assisting Peaches to her feet, he attacked Cairo.
 The Sandman subsequently became estranged from his wife (claiming "life's a bitch, and then you marry one").
 After losing a match against Cairo, that led to Peaches hitting him with a strap profusely, Woman attacked Peaches and led her back to the ring where Sandman held her and Woman applied the strap to her skin before Cairo returned to save her.
 After this event Sandman adopted Woman as his new manager.
 In keeping with The Sandman's character, Woman opened his beers and lit his cigarettes prior to matches.
 She began carrying a Singapore cane with which she struck The Sandman's opponents.

 After Cairo insinuated that he was sleeping with Peaches, The Sandman stated that Cairo owed him "$25 a romp" and began demanding that Cairo "pay your bills".
 Following the highly publicized caning of Michael P. Fay in Singapore on May 5, 1994, Sandman adopted another defining attribute of his new gimmick as he began wielding a kendo stick, referred to as a Singapore cane, taking delight in caning other wrestlers such as rookie Tommy Dreamer or his "estranged" wife.
 Sandman and Woman faced Cairo and Lori in a mixed Singapore Caning match on May 14, 1994, at When Worlds Collide.
 After Cairo and Lori defeated their opponents, Lori caned Sandman's crotch until Woman threw salt in her eyes, enabling Sandman to regroup and use his cane on both Lori and Cairo.